 It doesn’t have the best track record.

-Research coordinators typically boast sharper than average minds, especially if they’re left-handed.
-But even they could benefit from a reliable aid in parsing all of the and’s, or’s, and not’s scattered throughout your study’s eligibility.
+Even the most logical research coordinator could benefit from an aid that parses all of the and’s, or’s, and not’s scattered throughout your study’s eligibility.
 A good form serves as that aid.
 Consider the following inclusion criteria, taken from a protocol published on clinicaltrials.gov.

 Inclusion criteria #1 is straightforward enough.
 (Although even there, two criteria are compounded into one.)
 By contrast, there are countless ways of meeting, or missing, criteria #2.
 It’s easy to imagine a busy CRC mistaking some combination of metformin dose and A1C level as qualifying, when in fact it isn’t.

-But computing devices don’t make those errors.
-All the software needs from you is the right logical expression (e.g., Criteria #2 is met if and only if A and B are both true, OR C and D are both true, etc.) Once that’s in place, the CRC can depend on your form to deliver perfect judgment every time.
+But computing devices don’t make these sorts of errors.
+All the software needs from a data manager is the right logical expression (e.g., Criteria #2 is met if and only if A and B are both true, OR C and D are both true, etc.) Once that’s in place, the CRC can depend on your form to deliver perfect judgment every time.
 Best of all, that statement can live under the surface of your form.
 All the CRC needs to do is provide the input that corresponds to A, B, C, and D. The form then chops the logic instantly, invisibly, and flawlessly.